Achraf23/chatsystem/java-report.md

 We can see that MainController is never referenced in the classes that he uses.
 Moreover, the classes that are used by the View interact with the View via observers.
 The same can be said about ChatController (TCPServer interacts with ChatController via an observer).

+The classes that I want to highlight are TCPServer and TCPClient.
+They're concise and clear.
+TCPServer only listens on a port and can handle several connections at the same time.
+The messages received aren't handled in the class but through an observer as it should be done.